Tactical team training

 Our instructor pool draws from the Ohio State Highway Patrol, Columbus Police SWAT Team and Columbus Police Department Instructors, as well as officers from several smaller area P.D.’s.
 Most of our lead instructors also have an Army Special Forces background in addition to their police experience.
 With the capabilities of both instructors and students in the class, my initial uncertainty proved to be groundless (should’ve known that).

 Students and instructor working with the shields found that the shields were easy to move, and provided an increased measure of protection for the ladder carrier when assaulting a bus.
 After all, if your hands have to full carrying something, it might as well have shielding as a part of it.
 In practice the LadderShield bearers carry the shields to protect themselves and other team members behind them, then they rapidly place them and move in to support the containment officers on the ladders as soon as they begin to ascend.
-The ladder rungs are deep enough for standing long term, and holding the position, not just for quick movement to an elevated position.
-The spiked feet anchored well in dirt or asphalt, and will also provide solid purchase on concrete because there are multiple points of contact at the base, two per foot.

 There is one area in bus assault that needs to be kept in mind when using the LadderShield.
 You need to make sure that you place it on either side of the wheel well on the containment side of the bus.
 Due to the 4 foot height, the rubber top feet rest on the tire rather than over it.